Rithvik-krishna/ArbiRupee/README.md

-# RupeeBridge 🇮🇳
+# ArbiRupee 🇮🇳

 **INR-pegged stablecoin on Arbitrum blockchain with seamless deposit/withdraw functionality**

-RupeeBridge is a decentralized finance (DeFi) application that bridges the gap between traditional Indian banking and blockchain technology by providing an INR-pegged stablecoin (arbINR) on the Arbitrum network.
+ArbiRupee is a decentralized finance (DeFi) application that bridges the gap between traditional Indian banking and blockchain technology by providing an INR-pegged stablecoin (arbINR) on the Arbitrum network.

 ## 🚀 Features